benbalter/word_diff/README.md

 # Word Diff

-A bot that automatically converts any Word document committed to a GitHub repo to Markdown
+Word Diff empowers you to be a Markdown person in a Microsoft Word world by automatically converting any Word document committed to a GitHub repo to Markdown.

 [![Build Status](https://travis-ci.org/benbalter/word_diff.svg?branch=master)](https://travis-ci.org/benbalter/word_diff)